shiba-han/shiba-han.github.io/_pages/publications.md

 ## Work in Progress

-- "Air Pollution and Food Consumption" \[Draft Coming Soon\], with Sumit Agarwal, Mingxuan Fan, Pulak Ghosh, and Yu Qin
+- "Air Pollution and Food Consumption" \[Draft Coming Soon\] (with Sumit Agarwal, Mingxuan Fan, Pulak Ghosh, and Yu Qin)
-- "Climate Change and Supply Chains", with Ming Li and Yu Qin
+- "Climate Change and Supply Chains" (with Ming Li and Yu Qin)
-- "Peer Effects and Knowledge Spillovers in Cryptocurrency Market", with Gang Guo
+- "Peer Effects and Knowledge Spillovers in Cryptocurrency Market" (with Gang Guo)
-- "Gender Gap in Business Trips", with Ruochen Dai, Jie Gong, Dongmei Guo, and Yu Qin
+- "Gender Gap in Business Trips" (with Ruochen Dai, Jie Gong, Dongmei Guo, and Yu Qin)

 <!-- {% include base_path %}